+.

 EAPN President – Sergio Aires – apologized for the way the staff had been asked to leave.
 He said that a restructuring plan of the organization needs to be prepared for October.
 This would be part of the mandate for the new EXCO and the new bureau to work on the restructuring plan.

+Feantsa raised the issue of the EC call for proposals with deadline in August

 6. Preparation of the Strategic Congress